If you want to make money on Redbubble, you need to get traffic to your listings and shop.

 Use This Description to Get More Sales on Redbubble

-It took me lots of time, but after I have done some research, this is what I’m using.
+It took me lots of time, but after I had done some research, this is what I’m using.

 Product Title.
 (Adjective) design perfect for (Adjective noun) who loves (Niche).
 Grab this design as an (Adjective Seasonal/Holiday) for your (friend, relative) who also loves (Product Title).
 The design is also great for an (Event).